briwylde08/soroban-quest--pioneer/quests/0-hello-world/STORY.md

 humankind."

 "Oh, is that all," said Roscoe.
 "Let's get on with it then!"
-He stood up with a flourish and lept from the tent.
+He stood up with a flourish and leapt from the tent.

 Bee sighed.
 Yes, many challenges stood in their way, but once the Golden Soroban was in their hands, they would be able to use it for so many wonderful things.